kklin/useful-unix/README.md

   - If we want to loop over filenames in our current directory, we can replace $INPUT with a *regex*.
 For example, *for item in ** loops over all files, and *for item in *.mp3* loops over all mp3 files.
 - *sudo* lets you run commands as *root*. *Root* can do anything, unlike normal users which are constrained by permissions.
 If you're interested in the details of permissions, you can ask the Unix team sometime :)
 - Quotes are important.
 If you don't quote multi-word arguments, commands will think that you're providing multiple arguments when you're really only providing one.
+- *piping* is a method of connecting multiple commands together.
+The output of one command becomes the input to another. *|* is the pipe character.
+For example:
+  - *fortune* generates a random fortune (try it!)
+  - *cowsay $TEXT* takes some text and makes it look like a cow.. is saying it
+    - *cowsay join unix*
+  - We could copy and paste the output of *fortune* to be the input to *cowsay* manually.. or we could pipe!
+    - *fortune | cowsay*

 ### Setting up ffmpeg
 - sudo apt-get install ffmpeg